historic-trails/website/sites/watrous-la-junta.md

 ### Samuel Watrous
 {% include figure.html class="img-left" width="50%" caption="Samuel Watrous, pictured here with wife Josephine Watrous, who brought about much change in La Junta.
 The railroad renamed the town after him." image-url="samuel-watrous.jpg" source-url="https://www.legendsofamerica.com/nmsamuelwatrous/"%}

+Samuel Watrous was New-England born man with “untiring energy” [^Stanley7].
+He arrived in Dolores, New Mexico in 1835, at the age of twenty six.
+It was in this small mining town that Watrous met his first wife.
+Together, they had seven children.
+To support his growing family, Watrous began selling goods to the miners of Dolores, including deerskin, meat, and clothes.
+Watrous ran his store in Dolores for nearly a decade, eventually saving up enough to purchase part of the John Scolly Grant in 1849.
+He and his family then settled in the La Junta valley [^KosmiderI].
-Samuel Watrous was a New Englander who traveled to New Mexico in search of new opportunity.
-He was person with “untiring energy...hard work, vigilance against Indians” [^Stanley7].
-After settling in the La Junta valley, Watrous experienced hostility from the Ute, Kiowas, Jicarilla Apache, and Comanche tribes, who “vehemently disapproved of settlers encroaching upon their hunting grounds” [^Kosmider3].
+Watrous experienced hostility from the Ute, Kiowas, Jicarilla Apache, and Comanche tribes, who “vehemently disapproved of settlers encroaching upon their hunting grounds” [^Kosmider3].
 Frustrated, Watrous spent two decades sending letters to politicians, newspapers, and the [Bureau of Indian Affairs](https://www.bia.gov/bia).
 By the close of the 19th century, the Indigenous peoples of the area were sent to live on reservations [^Kosmidervi3]

 ## From La Junta to Watrous: a town emerges